ViktorGakis/full-pyspark-pipeline/README.md

 (--deploy-mode cluster): The driver runs on a node in the cluster.
 This is common in production, as it allows the driver to be managed by the cluster manager (like YARN or Mesos).

+## Explanation of the OOP structure

+### Review of SOLID principles

+#### 1. Single Responsibility Principle (SRP)

+Each class should have only one reason to change, meaning it should have only one job or responsibility.

+#### 2. Open/Closed Principle (OCP)

+Classes should be open for extension but closed for modification.

+#### 3. Liskov Substitution Principle (LSP)

+Objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.

+#### 4. Interface Segregation Principle (ISP)

+Larger interfaces should be split into smaller ones.
+By doing so, a class will only have to know about the methods that are of interest to it.

+#### 5. Dependency Inversion Principle (DIP)

+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.